-For more information about both independent study and directed reading coursework, please see the following subsection.
+For more information about directed reading coursework, please see the following subsection.

 In accordance with the Rice University General Announcements, doctoral students must earn at least 90 credit hours for the PhD degree, consisting of required coursework and research hours.
 For additional registration information and course numbers for departmental teaching service, research leading to candidacy, and thesis research, please refer to the program outline chart in Section 2.